HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/mobile_home.md

  - If you see someone inside a Mobile Home, you can throw a few [Frag Grenades](/weapons/throwables/frag_grenade) which will explode the stove, causing the whole structure and the person inside to get exploded.
  - If you need a quick escape other than the two doors in the side and the back, you can break the [Window](/obstacles/mobile_home_window) to get a quick escape from an opponent.

- # Trivia

-- The Mobile Home was designed by platonthek.

  # History

 - [v0.16.0](https://github.com/HasangerGames/suroi/releases/tag/v0.16.0)